 The idea of a perfect height goes completely against the variation in preferences shown even amongst people of a similar ethnic distribution – even those who speak the same language!

-Attractiveness has been prove to be linked to height, but the most attractive height is dependent on the country, state, city, and even setting you’re in – and even who you’re talking to.
+Attractiveness and height have proven to have a positive correlation in most instances, but the most attractive height is dependent on the country, state, city, and even setting you’re in – and even who you’re talking to.

 Most women would want someone who’s not too tall but not too short either.
 The average woman in the UK stands at 5’4″, making 5’11” a comfortable height for her, but this doesn’t mean all UK women are 5’4″.
 If you’re talking to a woman who’s 4’10”, then 5’11” may just be too tall for her.

-This is why the ideal height changes with population – the average Indian woman (5′), or even the average Chinese woman (5’2″), may find a 6′ male partner too tall for comfort.
+This is why height preferences changes with population – the average Indian woman (5′), or even the average Chinese woman (5’2″), may find a 6′ male partner too tall for comfort.
 A woman from Denmark, who’s likely to be above 5’4″ , is much more likely to find 6-foot tall men within her preferred height range.
-Again, idealisms are extremely subjective to say the lease.
+Again, idealisms are extremely subjective to say the least.

 Does Being Taller Make You Happier?